divyanshuc3ii/Crime-Classifier/README.md

 # Crime Classification Machine Learning Web Application

 ## Overview
 This is a full-stack web application for crime classification using machine learning, built with Django (backend) and React (frontend).
+One can download the model from here https://github.com/bikasaha/CYBER-CRIME-CLASSIFIER and subsequently paste it in ml_folder which is inside the backend directory as mentioned below and run the below mentioned commands to run the project
 ## Project Structure
 ```
 crime_classification_project/